 Every morning you get a choice.
 You get to choose your perspective.
 You get to choose how you’ll approach the day.
 You get to choose happiness.
 Every morning I want to wake up and choose to be a kind mother.
 I want to choose to be a good friend.
 By choosing to have a happy marriage you’re more forgiving, more kind, more willing to laugh which will help get through the hard stuff.

 Go have some FUN together!
 Get a sitter and go see watch a funny movie or host a game night.
-Travel, see new things, turn up the music, dance.
+Travel, see new things, turn up the music and dance.
 Adulting is hard.
 Go let off some steam, laugh, whatever.
-It’s so simple and effective.
+It’s so simple, yet so effective.

 Believe me, I don’t always have the answers when it comes to relationships.
 But I do know that whether you’ve been married eleven years, or fifty, or a week and a half, you get to choose how healthy (or unhealthy) your marriage is going to be.

 Our biggest blessings… our biggest challenges…. our biggest responsibility.
 We love these crazy kids.